-Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code on the display.
-The exact error code supplies useful information about the source of the problem, something a knowledgeable technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the best ways to optimize the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you can expect, it won’t work properly or at all if you see an error code appear.
+The specific error code provides useful information about the root of the problem, something a professional technician can use to present solutions that much sooner.

-Here are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the estimated cost to do so.
-Keep in mind that while the price will ultimately be dependent on the exact Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts required to wrap up repairs.
+Listed below are seven of the most frequent error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can solve it and the approximate cost to do so.
+Don’t forget that while the price will ultimately be dependent on the exact Nest model, you can expect to pay around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
+Since this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the issue is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician should examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not simply a software problem.
+Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not just a software error.
 If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and slowly inspect each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
-After they pinpoint the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and progressively inspect each wire, making sure they are fully inserted into the connector with the proper amount of exposed copper.
+When they pinpoint the problem connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
+This critical error code can show up when the weather outside is particularly hot.
 The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
+Assuming the breakers are on, you can search a couple of other places before consulting a professional technician.

-Since this error can consume your thermostat’s battery, the first step could be supplying enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and provide power by using a USB cable.
-If it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to call a pro.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and supply power by using a USB cable.
+If it displays error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

 Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician should meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician should carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
 You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered inside the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the appropriate experience identifying and resolving electrical problems.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the appropriate experience detecting and fixing electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being switched off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+This will sometimes be as easy as the breaker being shut off, but it could also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to get in touch with a local professional.